nikitavoloboev/data/README.md

 Don't be afraid to create one of your own and share what you know with the world.

 ## Contributing
-If you found a mistake anywhere in this wiki, I would really appreciate your help.
+If you found a mistake anywhere in this wiki, I would appreciate your help.
 You can quickly find any entry you wish to edit by [searching for the topic](https://github.com/nikitavoloboev/knowledge/find/master) and then making the changes.

 I also appreciate any [ideas you have](https://github.com/nikitavoloboev/knowledge/issues/new) on how I can improve this wiki.